The Trade Desk

 What is The Trade Desk?

-The Trade Desk is a publicly listed advertising technology company that provides an omnichannel demand-side platform and related identity, data, and measurement tools for buying and optimizing digital advertising across the open internet.
+The Trade Desk is a public ad-tech company whose main product is an independent demand-side platform for buying and optimising digital advertising across the open internet.

 Who uses The Trade Desk?